europeana/rd-img-utilities/README.md

 ```
 ## Download images

-to do: add AWS credentials
+to do: add sufix as an input parameter
-to do: add MEDIUM large prefix
+to do: improve logging
-to do: parallelize AWS download
+to do: refactor code to make functions for IBM and AWS
-to do: only search those images not found in IBM

 add IBM and AWS cloud credentials as environment variables